pamgene/vsn_operator/README.md

 Output relations|.
 ---|---
-`normfactor`| numeric, per column (i.e. per sample)
+`norm`| numeric, the normalized values of the measurements (i.e. of each sample)

 ##### Details
-The operator is from the VSN bioconductor.
+The operator is the `justvsn` function from the VSN bioconductor package.

 #### References